Value System of God & Theology Q&A

 Jesus loved us because of his value system of sacrificial love for the benefit of others, and because He loved God first.
 He lived his value system.
 He also brought the good news of the Kingdom of God.
 To be in the Kingdom, your part was to believe in Jesus as your King, and adopt his value system.
 It is not possible to be in His Kingdom without a change of values.
 And new values will bring a change in actions.
 As citizens of Jesus' Kingdom, we live his value system toward others because we love Jesus.
 That is the obedience that he asks of us.

-Isn't the statement that "We must adopt God's value system" teaching a form of works-based salvation?
+Isn't the statement "We must adopt the value system of God" just teaching a form of works-based salvation?

-God expects us to do good works as a result of the salvation that he prepared for us and gave to us.
+God expects us to do good works as a result of the salvation that he prepared for us and that he gave to us.
 Only God is good (Mark 10:18), so only actions that come from the same values that motivate God will produce good works.
-Only by adopting God's value system can we fulfill God's purpose for us.
+Only by adopting the value system of God can we fulfill God's purpose for us.
 The result of adopting God's value system as our own is that we will be internally motivated to do righteous works because we are becoming like God in his values.

 What about other beliefs in Christianity?

 Christianity has a long history of complicated theories of theology.
+(Theology: the study of the nature of God and of religious belief.
+See also Can We Know Theology?)
 However, the most important part of Christianity is the Gospel - the good news of the Kingdom of God.
 The Gospel is clear and simple; and agreement on the Gospel is the core of Christianity.

 Eschatology (the study of events at the end of time) is a example of a topic in Christianity where there is a variety of beliefs.
 There are many possible interpretations within this one area.
 And most of those views have no conflict with the gospel.
 There are many other topics of study that can have similar amounts of variety.